Angel-Eye

-Angel-Eye, pseudonym of Angela Shuman, née Brouwers (born 11 September 1974) is a Dutch artist, composer and producer who since her solo record deal with EMI BELGIUM has been collaborating with René Shuman since 2000.
-Since 2003 they have appeared together on stage as the duo Shuman & Angel-Eye, Mr. & Mrs. Rock'n Roll.
+Angela Shuman (born 11 September 1974), known professionally as Angel-Eye, is a Dutch artist, composer and producer, who since her solo record deal with EMI Belgium has been collaborating with René Shuman since 2000.
+Since 2003, they have appeared together on stage as the duo Shuman & Angel-Eye, Mr. & Mrs. Rock'n Roll.
 Brouwers composes and produces music and develops marketing projects.
 She wrote many well-known advertising tunes and songs for advertising.

 René Shuman contacted her following a TV documentary in 2000 about her activities.
-Together they produced the tune for an Audi commercial that was broadcast worldwide.
-In 2001 they also produce Shuman's comeback album Set the clock on Rock!.
-From 2003 they successfully continued together as a duo under the name "Shuman & Angel-Eye".
-Since then she has been producing their joint TV productions.
-As Shuman & Angel-Eye they now have several golden records/DVDs.
+Together, they produced the tune for an Audi commercial that was broadcast worldwide.
+In 2001, they also produce Shuman's comeback album Set the clock on Rock!.
+From 2003, they successfully continued together as a duo under the name "Shuman & Angel-Eye".
+Since then, she has been producing their joint TV productions.
+As Shuman & Angel-Eye, they now have several golden records/DVDs.
 She and Shuman got married 14 February 2010.